-The library offers a monthly book discussion group for adults led by Rebecca Brown.
+The library offers a monthly book discussion group for adults led by Rebecca or Jane.
 The group meets in person, outside weather permitting, or socially distanced inside if necessary.
-Books are available for check-out one month ahead of the meeting, and are on display at the circulation desk.
+11AM the last Wed. of the month.
+Books are available for check-out one month ahead of the meeting, and are on display upstairs opposite the circ desk.
 For more information, contact Rebecca Brown at the library.

 "A stunning and timely novel about a woman who, in forging a path for herself, had to battle constantly against the limitations society tried to place upon her due to her gender – and who also had to hide her true identity from a racist world...both a triumph and a fitting tribute to Belle’s courage, her fierce desire to protect her family and her personal struggle to be both the woman she was, and the woman she was not allowed to be."

 —Natasha Lester, New York Times bestselling author of The Paris Secret

 “What is left to know (without giving anything away) is that Greene uses memory in a way so quiet and subtle it feels like walking on quicksand.
 The truth is somewhere but who has it?
 Mystery and suspense can be abused in the wrong hands but Greene plays with the psychology behind the story so deftly there is no feeling of suspending belief or being toyed with, instead, there is love, tenderness, and the sad truth of what the mind does to ensure survival.
 The Headmaster's Wife is a painfully beautiful look at where our decisions and expectations take us.
 And, more importantly… where they leave us.” ―gilmoreguidetobooks.com